xyzmean/amneziawg-openwrt/README.md

 9. After building, firmware will be located at: `{path to openwrt dir}/bin/targets/{your target}/{your subtarget}` and compiled packages at: `{path to openwrt dir}/bin/targets/{your target}/{your subtarget}/packages` (kernel module) and `{path to openwrt dir}/bin/packages/{your architecture}/awgopenwrt` (other packages).

-## Compile AmneziaWG packages without building the firmware
+## Compile AmneziaWG Packages Without Building the Firmware

+You can compile packages independently without building the full firmware.
+There are two workflows available: the **new workflow** and the **legacy workflow**.
+It is recommended to use the new workflow.
+The legacy workflow will continue to be supported to maintain backward compatibility.

+### New Workflow vs. Legacy Workflow

+Key differences between the workflows:

+1. The new workflow runs much faster (~20 minutes vs. 2.5 hours).
+2. The new workflow uses the SDK instead of building the toolchain from scratch.
+3. The new workflow consists of a single step instead of two.
+4. The new workflow also compiles the localization package.
+5. The new workflow does not calculate `vermagic` value (see below).

+### How to Use the New Workflow

+The new workflow is a single step process: run it, and when complete, all compiled packages will be available in the run's artifacts section (at the bottom of the GitHub Actions page).

+Steps to follow:

+1. Obtain your router parameters:
+   - **OpenWRT version:** `SNAPSHOT` or a stable release (e.g., `24.10.2`), found under `Status -> Overview` on the `Firmware Version` line.
+   - **CPU/package architecture:** run `apk info kernel` or `opkg info kernel` to check the `Architecture` value (e.g., `aarch64_cortex-a53`), or consult the [OpenWRT router database](https://openwrt.org/toh/start).
+   - **Target and Subtarget:** found under `Status -> Overview` on the `Target Platform` line (before and after the slash).

+2. Fork this repository.

+3. Enable GitHub Actions, if not already enabled.

+4. Select the workflow `New - Build AmneziaWG from SDK`, enter your router parameters in the `Run workflow` form, and start the run.
+   - Optionally, specify a different YAWWG version using the release tag or commit hash field.
+   - Choose whether to compile the kernel module, Go implementation, or both.

+5. Wait approximately 20 minutes until the build completes.

+6. Download the artifacts, extract them, and install the packages.

+### How to Use the Legacy Workflow

-You can also compile packages independently without building firmware.
-The process consists of two workflows: building the OpenWRT toolchain (takes about 2.5 hours) and compiling AmneziaWG packages (takes under 20 minutes).
-The second requires the first to be completed once and can be restarted as needed.
+The legacy process involves two workflows (steps): building the OpenWRT toolchain cache (about 2.5 hours) and compiling AmneziaWG packages (under 20 minutes).
+The toolchain build needs to be completed once, after which the package compilation step can be repeated as needed.

 Steps:

-1. Get your router parameters:
+1. Obtain your router parameters following the same instructions as in the new workflow.
-   - OpenWRT version: `SNAPSHOT` or release (e.g., `24.10.2`), found on the `Status -> Overview` page under `Firmware Version`.
-   - CPU/package architecture: run `apk info kernel` or `opkg info kernel` to check `Architecture` value (e.g., `aarch64_cortex-a53`) or consult [OpenWRT router database](https://openwrt.org/toh/start).
-   - Target and subtarget: found on the `Status -> Overview` page under `Target Platform` (before and after the slash).

 2. Fork this repository.

-3. Enable GitHub Actions if not already.
+3. Enable GitHub Actions, if not already enabled.

-4. Choose `Build OpenWrt toolchain cache`, enter router parameters in `Run workflow`, and start.
+4. Select the workflow `Legacy - step 1.
+Build OpenWrt toolchain cache`, enter your router parameters, and start the run.
-   - Optionally set a different YAWWG version using the release tag/commit hash field.
+   - Optionally set a different YAWWG version using the release tag or commit hash field.
-   - Do not disable `Update Go` unless you know what you are doing; `amneziawg-go` requires Go > 1.24.4.
+   - Do **not** disable `Update Go` unless you understand the consequences; `amneziawg-go` requires Go version greater than 1.24.4.

-5. Wait ~2-2.5 hours for cache to build.
+5. Wait approximately 2 to 2.5 hours for the cache build to complete.

-6. Choose `Build AmneziaWG from cache`, enter parameters, and run.
+6. Select the workflow `Legacy - step 2.
+Build AmneziaWG from cache`, input the parameters, and run it.
-   - Select whether to compile kernel module, Go implementation, or both.
+   - Choose whether to compile the kernel module, Go implementation, or both.

-7. Wait ~10-20 minutes for the binaries.
+7. Wait around 10–20 minutes for the packages to compile.

-8. Download the artifacts, unpack, and install:
+8. Download the artifacts, extract, and install.

+## How to Install AmneziaWG

+1. Choose your installation method:

-   - Via Web Interface (LuCi):
+   - **Via Web Interface (LuCI):**
-      - Go to `System -> Software`.
+     - Navigate to `System -> Software`.
      - Click `Upload Package...`.
-      - Upload `kmod-amneziawg` or `amneziawg-go` `.ipk`/`.apk`.
+     - Upload `kmod-amneziawg` or `amneziawg-go` `.ipk` or `.apk` files.
-      - Confirm installation.
+     - Confirm the installation.
      - Repeat for `amneziawg-tools` and `luci-proto-amneziawg`.

-   - Via console:
+   - **Via Console:**
-      - Transfer files to router.
+     - Transfer the package files to your router.
      - Run `apk install {path to kmod-amneziawg or amneziawg-go .apk}` or `opkg install {path to kmod-amneziawg or amneziawg-go .ipk}`.
-      - Run similar commands for `amneziawg-tools` and `luci-proto-amneziawg`.
+     - Install `amneziawg-tools` and `luci-proto-amneziawg` similarly.

-9. Reboot router or run: `/etc/init.d/network restart`
+2. Reboot the router or restart the network service with: `/etc/init.d/network restart`

-10. Congratulations!
-AmneziaWG is now installed.
-Go to `Network -> Interfaces`, click `Add new interface...`, select `AmneziaWG` protocol.
+3. Congratulations!
+AmneziaWG is installed.
+Go to `Network -> Interfaces`, click `Add new interface...`, then select `AmneziaWG` as the protocol.

-*Note: Browser cache cleaning may be required to see the new protocol in OpenWRT.*
+> **Note:** You may need to clear your browser cache to see the new protocol available in OpenWRT.

 ### Vermagic control for `SNAPSHOT` versions
+> **Note:** Vermagic is calculated only for the **old workflow**

 Vermagic is a hash calculated for the OpenWRT kernel.
 When installing kernel-related packages, OpenWRT checks if the package's `vermagic` matches the kernel's.
 If not, installation won't succeed.
 Since `SNAPSHOT` versions update daily, `vermagic` values may differ.
 Check your firmware's `vermagic` by running `apk info kernel` or `opkg info kernel` and noting the hash after the kernel version in `Version`.
 For example, `6.6.52~f58afd3748410d3b1baa06a466d6682-r1` means `vermagic` is `f58afd3748410d3b1baa06a466d6682`.
 The compiled package's `vermagic` value is located in the `vermagic` file within the workflow artifacts.
 If these do not match, the kernel module cannot be installed.